Richard Coyle

 ATTICUS FINCH

-On television, Richard is widely known for his role as 'Father Blackwood' in Netflix's Chilling Adventures of Sabrina, starring alongside Kiernan Shipka.
-He first gained attention as one of the leads of the breakout BBC comedy Coupling, playing the hapless 'Jeff", and later led ITV flagship drama Whistleblowers.
-His other notable television work includes the BBC’s Lorna Doone and The Fall, occult drama Strange, C4’s The Gathering and Born to Kill, Sword of Honour, Life of Crime, Hard Sun, Terry Pratchett's
+On television, Richard is widely known for his role as Father Blackwood in Netflix’s Chilling Adventures of Sabrina, starring alongside Kiernan Shipka.
+He first gained attention as one of the leads of the breakout BBC comedy Coupling, playing the hapless Jeff, and later led ITV flagship drama Whistleblowers.
+His other notable television work includes Lorna Donne, Strange, Sword of Honour alongside Daniel Craig, Life of Crime opposite Hayley Atwell, Terry Pratchett’s Going Postal, BBC’s The Fall, C4’s The Gathering and Born to Kill, USA Network’s Covert Affairs and leading NBC’s Crossbones playing opposite John Malkovich and Claire Foy as well as Amazon’s couture drama The Collection.

-A seasoned stage performer, Richard led the West End cast of To Kill a Mockingbird as 'Atticus Finch' at The Gielgud, directed by Bartlett Sher.
-He played ‘Macduff' in Macbeth opposite Kenneth Branagh in New York, and originated the role of 'Larry Lamb' in James Graham's Ink, directed by Rupert Goold, for the Almeida Theatre, and its West End transfer to the Duke of York's.
-He was voted Best Supporting Actor by the public at the Theatregoers'® Choice Awards for Peter Gill's The York Realist at the Royal Court and in the West End.
-Additional theatre work includes starring opposite Gwyneth Paltrow in the UK premiere of Proof at the Donmar Warehouse, for which theatre he also starred in After Miss Julie and Polar Bears.
-He played the title character in Michael Grandage’s Don Carlos for the Sheffield Crucible and the Gielgud, 'Jimmy Porter' in Look Back in Anger at the Theatre Royal Bath, and worked with Harold Pinter on The Lover and The Collection, directed by Jamie Lloyd for the Harold Pinter Theatre in the West End.
+A seasoned stage performer, Richard recently led the West End cast of To Kill a Mockingbird as Atticus Finch, directed by Bartlett Sher.
+He played Macduff in Macbeth opposite Kenneth Branagh in New York, and originated the role of Larry Lamb in James Graham’s Ink, directed by Rupert Goold, first at the Almeida Theatre, then in its West End transfer to the Duke of York’s Theatre.
+He was voted Best Supporting Actor by the public at the Theatregoers’ Choice Awards for Peter Gill’s The York Realist at the Royal Court and in the West End.
+Additional theatre work includes starring opposite Gwyneth Paltrow in the UK premiere of Proof at the Donmar Warehouse, for which theatre he also starred in After Miss Julie with Kelly Reilly and Polar Bears with Celia Imrie.
+He played the title character in the thriller Don Carlos in the West End, Jimmy Porter in Look Back in Anger at the Theatre Royal Bath and The Lover/The Collection directed by Jamie Lloyd for the Harold Pinter Theatre.